Itahand/Sample-DAO/README.md

  Congratulations!
 This is the first step in your journey towards learning how to build a DAO on the Flow network.
 This document's objective is to provide the basic tools and help you understand how to use them.

- All of the code that interacts with Flow is written with Cadence; a a new high-level programming language intended for smart contract development.
+ All of the code that interacts with Flow is written with Cadence; a new high-level programming language intended for smart contract development.

  The tools used for testing the smart contracts, scripts and transactions are written in Go and are part of the [Overflow](https://github.com/bjartek/overflow) library.